learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 # -h is on by default for single input file
 $ grep 'say' ip.txt
 listen to what I say
-# using -h to suppress filename prefix for multiple input files
+# use -h to suppress filename prefix for multiple input files
 $ printf 'say\nyou\n' | grep -h 'say' - ip.txt
 say
 listen to what I say